prashantsihag03/dialogueV2-fe/README.md

 More details about the project can be found on this <a href="https://github.com/prashantsihag03/yourchatsV2">link</a> along with Backend code base.

-## StoryBook

-The storybook with all available atomic design levels can be seen https://yourchatsv2-fe-storybook.netlify.app/?path=/story/introduction--page

 ## Start App Locally

 > npm install; npm run start;